wandersick/chmac/README.md

 - Error checking and rich return codes for scripting and other possibilities
 - Free and open-source software written in Windows batch language
 - Supports Windows 2000/XP/Vista/7/8/8.1/10 and Server 2000/2003/2008/2012/2016/2019
+- Portable by default.
+Optional installer enables `chmac` command globally (in Command Prompt and Run prompt)
 - Easy-to-use interactive console as well as accepting command-line parameters
   - Just follow instructions on screen for using the interactive console.
 For command-line mode, see the following